Meet Tracy & Dan Painter of Painter Produce near Henry & Scottsbluff, NE!

 - DIY Bean Tunnel or Hoop House by Homesteading Family

-Below are pictures of one of the Painter Produce hoop houses and a beautiful basket of produce from their farm stand, and their newly constructed Farm Stand building.
+Below are pictures of one of the Painter Produce hoop houses, a beautiful basket of produce from their farm stand, and their newly constructed Farm Stand building.